Eucalyptus pruinosa: Distribution

 Silver box is found in open savannah woodland communities on low limestone hills and on low-lying flats and grows best in sandy soils.
 It is widely distributed across northern Australia from the Kimberley region of Western Australia to north-western Queensland.
 In the Kimberley region of Western Australia it is found to the east of the KWunaamin Miliwundi Ranges in the Shire of Halls Creek and Shire of Wyndham-East Kimberley.
 In the Northern Territory, it is found in the from Katharine to about Tennant Creek, including the Victoria Daly and Roper Gulf Regions and Arnhem Land.
-In Queenland it occurs as far east as Forsayth and Einasleigh and as far south as Dajarra.
+In Queensland it occurs as far east as Forsayth and Einasleigh and as far south as Dajarra.

 Conservation status

 This eucalypt is classified as "not threatened" by the Western Australian Government Department of Parks and Wildlife, as "least concern" under the Northern Territory Government Territory Parks and Wildlife Conservation Act 2000 and as "least concern" under the Queensland Government Nature Conservation Act 1992.